Scholarships Available

 - Involvement in extracurricular activities or volunteer work

-Three, non-renewable scholarships to graduating high school seniors from Grant High School.
+To be awarded to graduating high school seniors from Grant High School

 - Demonstrate academic achievement with a minimum GPA of 2.5 based on 4.0 scale